 DO Try To Include a Visual Component To Every Post

 When people are scrolling through their social media feeds on their phones they’re looking for something to catch their eye.
-By including a photo or a video (videos reach far more people on Facebook) in your post, you’re giving yourself a much better chance of your post being seen amidst the interminable dross of Kim Kardashian hot takes and brunch photos.
+By including a photo or a video in your post, you’re giving yourself a much better chance of your post being seen amidst the interminable dross of Kim Kardashian hot takes and brunch photos.